Optical Biometer

 Data integration between the AL-Scan M and the MV-1 is simple:

 After measurement, the operator can integrate the result with the existing patient list on the MV-1.
-If a NIDEK autorefractor is connected, the MV-1 can receive the refraction data seamlessly.
+If a NIDEK auto refractometer and refractor are connected, the MV-1 can receive the objective and subjective refraction data seamlessly.
 Alternatively, refraction data can be manually entered.

 User Testimonials